 A successful Sanitary Sewer Evaluation Survey doesn’t stop with a smoke test.
 A variety of tools, such as cameras, will be used to visually inspect the condition of the sewer.
 This doesn’t stop at just pipes: it includes manhole covers, sewer drains, and the very construction of the pipes.
 Beyond physical damage, blockage and surcharging conditions will also be checked to ensure no damage has occurred.

 Often, a second cycle SSES will be undertaken then, including an SSES plan B. These plans are typically executed as a double-check of the first Sanitary Sewer Evaluation Survey.
 The idea is to catch any problems that may have been missed.
 Often, a second cycle is performed after system repairs have been undertaken, to ensure they will hold.

 If your business needs an SSES, a second cycle, or even an SSES plan B, please don’t hesitate to contact us at A to Z Statewide Plumbing.
 We offer 24-hour emergency repair service year round.
-Contact us at our scheduling website or call our emergency toll-free number at (800) 930-1123.
+Contact us at our scheduling website or call our emergency number at 954-981-2133.

 Our services include a variety of visual inspection finding and even pipe and sewer repair services that will get your business back on track and avoid the kind of dangerous sewer damage that can threaten your health and safety.